superfly/docs/reference/fly-launch.html.md

 ```
 There's the Dockerfile scanner taking over.
 I'll enter `y` to have a look at the other settings the scanner picked up from my source code.
 The Fly Launch web page opens and I can change some basic settings like my app name or region if I want to:

 * The region is where Fly Launch will create the app's Machines on first deployment; this region is the `primary_region` in the `fly.toml` file.
 The primary region is where flyctl will add Machines for new process groups as well.
-I'll keep the `ewr` region to start.
+I'll keep the Secaucus, NJ (ewr) region to start.

-* Next, I check the port for services; this port is the `internal_port` in the [`[[http_service]]` section](/docs/reference/configuration/#the-services-sections) of the `flytoml` file.
+* Next, I check the port for services; this port is the `internal_port` in the [`[[http_service]]` section](/docs/reference/configuration/#the-services-sections) of the `fly.toml` file.
 My Flask app listens on port 4999, not the more common port 8080 (the `fly.toml` default), so my Dockerfile contains the line:

     ```Dockerfile
     EXPOSE 4999